 Therapist, Psychiatrist, or Psychiatric Nurse Practitioner for Anxiety Treatment in CT?

-1️⃣ Therapist for Anxiety Treatment
+1️⃣ Therapist for Anxiety Treatment in CT

-Therapists, including licensed counselors, psychologists, and social workers, specialize in talk therapy to help manage anxiety.
+Therapists—including licensed counselors, psychologists, and social workers—specialize in talk therapy to help manage anxiety.

 Common Types of Therapy for Anxiety: